spacecloud-io/space-docs/content/essentials/subscriptions/live-query.md

 ## Live query
-When you make a live query request to Space Cloud, it first pushes down the initial data in the result set one by one and there after notifies you of any changes that happens to your result set.
+When you make a live query request to Space Cloud, it first pushes down the initial data in the result set one by one.
+After that, it just notifies you of any changes that happen to your result set.

 Example: Live query to the list of pokemons caught by a trainer: